BrendanCheong/Build.me/README.md

 Ultimately, many have become frustrated that finding the best parts for their PC build has become inconvenient and stressful especially since most PC-builders have a tight budget that they need to keep track of.
 Moreover, most PC-builders have different combinations of PC parts and have difficulties comparing between builds to find the best combination.
 If only there was a web application that could collate all this information and make the PC building process easier.

+## Aim

+Through our web application “Build.me”, we hope to be able to simplify and streamline the price hunting process of finding PC-parts while also providing the user with analytical tools and data visualisation tools about their PC builds.

 ## Tech Stack used

 For this project, we used the MERN stack (MongoDB,Express,React and Node) together with complimentary frameworks and libraries like Tailwindcss and Puppeteer.js